- 2 cups full-fat Greek yogurt

 - 2 tablespoons fresh lemon juice

-- If you have regular yogurt, let it drain for a day to thicken it.
-Simply put a cloth lined colander over a bowl, and let it sit in the fridge.
-When ready to use, discard the water that will have collected in the bottom of the bowl.
+- If you have regular yogurt, let it drain for several hours to a day to thicken.
+Place a cheesecloth-lined colander (or fine mesh sieve) over a bowl, cover it, and let it sit in the fridge.
+When ready to use, discard the water collected at the bowl's bottom.

 - Serving Size: 1/8